Learn about Brillouin spectroscopy

 What is Brillouin spectroscopy?

-Brillouin spectroscopy is a non-contact, all-optical technique that provides information about the mechanical properties of matter.
-It has been rapidly gaining ground in the field of biology since the advent of a new optical component: VIPA.
-When combined with a confocal microscope, a VIPA-based spectrograph enables rapid spectrum acquisition, opening the door to Brillouin imaging of various biological samples.
+Brillouin spectroscopy, a non-contact, all-optical technique, provides information about the mechanical properties of matter.
+It has been rapidly gaining ground in the field of biology since the introduction of a new optical component: the VIPA.
+When combined with a confocal microscope, a VIPA-based spectrograph enables rapid spectral acquisition, paving the way for Brillouin imaging of various biological samples.

-The objective of this short course is simple: to present the theoretical, technical, and practical aspects of Brillouin spectroscopy.
+The goal of this short course is simple: to introduce the theoretical, technical, and practical aspects of Brillouin spectroscopy.

-At the end of this training course, participants will leave with a clear idea of the possibilities available and the techniques to be implemented in order to design an instrument suited to their needs.
+By the end of this training, participants will have a clear understanding of the available options and the techniques needed to design a tool tailored to their specific needs.

-This two-day short course in Brillouin spectroscopy costs €350 per person.
+This two-day short course on Brillouin spectroscopy costs €350 per person.

 This short training course will take place on April 1 and 2, 2025.

-So don't hesitate any longer and send us your application!
+So don’t wait any longer—send us your application!

 A comprehensive program and professional speakers

-The two days of training in Brillouin spectroscopy will be punctuated by several workshops combining theory and practice.
-All these workshops will be led by three professionals: Benoit Rufflé, Remy Vialla, and Alban Desoutter.
+The two-day training course on Brillouin spectroscopy will feature several workshops combining theory and practice.
+All of these workshops will be led by three professionals: Benoit Rufflé, Remy Vialla, and Alban Desoutter.

-The first day, focused on theory, will provide you with all the background information related to the history of spectroscopy and microscopy for biology, Brillouin scattering theory, and the evolution of spectroscopes.
+The first day, which focuses on theory, will provide you with all the background information on the history of spectroscopy and microscopy in biology, Brillouin scattering theory, and the evolution of spectroscopes.

-Before moving on to the practical session on the second day, involving the assembly of a Brillouin 2 VIPA microscope crossed with a diffractive mask.
+Before moving on to the practical session on the second day, we set up a VIPA Brillouin 2 microscope combined with a diffraction grating.

 To view the full program, click here: